-- → Magnetic resonance imaging (MRI), brain is not considered appropriate if ANY of the following is TRUE: - The patient has undergone advanced imaging of the same body part and for the same indication within 3 months, without being on treatment; OR - If contrast is used, history of anaphylactic allergic reaction to gadolinium contrast media with detailed guidelines for use in patients with renal insufficiency; OR - ◆ The patient has metallic clips on vascular aneurysms; OR - Incompatible implantable devices (e.g., pacemakers, defibrillators, cardiac valves); OR - Metallic foreign body in orbits/other critical area(s) or within the field of view and obscuring area of concern; OR - ◆ In the pediatric population, imaging is not indicated in simple febrile seizures or in idiopathic focal or generalized epilepsy with typical features of benign epilepsy with centro-temporal spikes (BECTS), childhood absence epilepsy (CAE), juvenile absence epilepsy (JAE), and juvenile myoclonic epilepsy (JME).
+- → Magnetic resonance imaging (MRI), brain is not considered appropriate if ANY of the following is TRUE: - Esophagus, oropharynx, and prostate, and non-melanoma skin cancer in the absence of symptoms of brain involvement4; OR - If contrast is used, history of anaphylactic allergic reaction to gadolinium contrast media with detailed guidelines for use in patients with renal insufficiency; OR - The patient has metallic clips on vascular aneurysms; OR - Incompatible implantable devices (e.g., pacemakers, defibrillators, cardiac valves); OR - Metallic foreign body in orbits/other critical area(s) or within the field of view and obscuring area of concern; OR - Imaging of cortical bone and calcification; OR - Procedures involving spatial resolution of bone or calcification; OR - In the pediatric population, imaging is not indicated in simple febrile seizures or in idiopathic focal or generalized epilepsy with typical features of benign epilepsy with centro-temporal spikes (BECTS), childhood absence epilepsy (CAE), juvenile absence epilepsy (JAE), and juvenile myoclonic epilepsy (JME).

-^{}NOTE: MRI in patients with claustrophobia should be requested at the discretion of the ordering provider.
+NOTE: MRI in patients with claustrophobia should be requested at the discretion of the ordering provider.